 In this example, the monitor will be configured for use in a color managed workflow that utilizes the full color gamut of the monitor.
-A print emulation for US Web Coated SWOP printing will also be configured.
+A 3D LUT print emulation for US Newsprint will also be configured.

-The monitor will be set up to use its full (native) color gamut as it will be used in a color-managed workflow (meaning all of the applications being used are color managed.)
+The monitor will be setup to use its full (native) color gamut as it will be used in a color-managed workflow (meaning all of the applications being used are color managed.)